Skip to main content

 Application Process

 Applications for the Distinguished Faculty Lecturer are solicited a year in advance.
-Each December, the Associate Provost for Learning Advancement puts out a call for applications for the Distinguished Faculty Lecturer, and a committee composed predominantly of faculty choose among the applications.
-The chosen applicant will be the Distinguished Faculty Lecturer in the following spring, giving him/her a year in which to complete their project and polish their presentation.
+Each December, the Faculty Teaching & Learning Center puts out a call for applications for the Distinguished Faculty Lecturer, and a committee composed predominantly of faculty choose among the applications.
+The chosen applicant will be the Distinguished Faculty Lecturer in the following spring, giving them a year in which to complete their project and polish their presentation.

 The Current Distinguished Faculty Lecturer